 Shame Guilt focus on the self focus on specific behaviour feel badly about the self feel badly about something we've done "How could I have done that?"
-"How could I have done that?" generally much more painful generally less painful shrinking, feeling small, feeling worthless, powerless tension, remorse, regret

-Shame:

-We manage shame over wrongdoing adaptively (through guilt) when we:

-- 1. Admit the wrongdoing

-- 2. Take responsibility for the effects of our action

-- 3. Make amends for the harm done

-We can avoid, deny, or by-pass what the painful emotion is trying to tell us by recourse to the:

-Compass of Shame

-Four 'libraries' of scripts ... each ranging from the 'normal' to the 'pathological'

-Scripts at each pole 'mask' the affect shame-humiliation with other affects:

-- distress, fear Withdrawal

-- distress, self-disgust Attack Self

-- excitement, interest Avoidance

-- anger, dissmell, disgust Attack Other
+"How could I have done that?" generally much more painful generally less painful shrinking, feeling small, feeling worthless, powerless tension, remorse, regret (through guilt) v 1.
+Admit the w 2.
+Take respon 3.
+Make amen rongdoing nsibility for the effects of our action ds for the harm done eny, or by-pass what the painful emotion is trying purse to the: Withdrawal isolating oneself running and hiding Attack Other angney & Dearing 2002 om the 'normal' to the 'pathological' banter put-downs blaming victim lashing out verbally or physically 1 Ales with other affect distress, fea distress, se excitement, bole 'mask' the affect shame-humiliation s: ar - Withdrawal If-disgust - Attack Self anger - Avoidance nell, disgust - Attack Other Avoidance denial abusing drugs & alcohol distraction through thrill seeking anger, 01551 - Nathanson 1992